syncfusion-content/fileformat-docs/File-Formats/DocIO/convert-word-document-to-markdown-in-csharp.md

 The following code example illustrates how to save Image files during a Word to Markdown Conversion.

 {% tabs %}
-{% highlight c# tabtitle="C# [Windows-specific]" %}
-//Open an existing Word document. using (WordDocument document = new WordDocument(@"Input.docx")) {
-    //Hook the event to customize the image. document.SaveOptions.ImageNodeVisited += SaveImage;
-    //Save a Word document as a Markdown file. document.Save("WordtoMd.md", FormatType.Markdown);
-}
-{% endhighlight %}

-{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
-'Open an existing Word document.
-Using document As WordDocument = New WordDocument("Input.docx")
-    'Hook the event to customize the image. document.SaveOptions.ImageNodeVisited += SaveImage
-    'Save a Word document as a Markdown file. document.Save("WordtoMd.md", FormatType.Markdown) End Using
-{% endhighlight %}

-{% highlight c# tabtitle="UWP" %}
-//DocIO doesn’t support the ImageNodeVisitedEventArgs in UWP platform.
-{% endhighlight %}

 {% highlight c# tabtitle="C# [Cross-platform]" %}
 //Open the file as a Stream.